The By-Laws of the GHFA are reproduced here.

 184.108.40.206.
 Except for Premier League and Super League, a limit of five (5) players shall be allowed to play up in a match for the same team per round as conducted by this Association.

 8.6.2.
 Any player playing out of grade in a higher grade or the same grade in a higher division than his/her registered team, must have his/her name, ID number, and registered grade and division noted in the appropriate place on the team sheet

 8.6.3.
 It is the responsibility of all Clubs to keep a record of all players playing out of grade.
 The Club must then notify the Association in writing when a player has played his/her 6th game out of his/her original grade/division and also the grade/division in which the player played his/her sixth game.
-The Association will then issue a new Photo ID for that player.
+The Association will then update the Photo ID for the player.